gbmhunter/blog/content/programming/general/doxygen.md

 */
 ```

+{{% note %}}
-Note that this code to create a main page doesn't have to be anywhere special, it can be in of the files that Doxygen parses during document creation.
+This code to create a main page doesn't have to be anywhere special, it can be in of the files that Doxygen parses during document creation.
+{{% /note %}}

 ## Doxygen "Escapes" For Comment Blocks